sbkirby/imagehub-librarian/README.rst

 Additionally, this application is capable of detecting the objects of captured images.
 If a 'car' is detected, this application is capable of performing Automatic License Plate Recognition (ALPR) on the captured image.
-All of the object dection and ALPR data is stored in a relational database, and can be monitored in Grafana and the Flask sections of **imagehub-librarian**.
+All of the object detection and ALPR data is stored in a relational database, and can be monitored in Grafana and the Flask sections of **imagehub-librarian**.

 .. contents::